Volkswagen Up GTI (2017-2023) review – ride and handling

-Driving down an average, reasonably well-surfaced B-road, the Up GTI feels like a far more sophisticated car than its £15k price tag would suggest.
+Driving down an average, reasonably well-surfaced B-road, the Up GTI feels like a far more sophisticated car than you might expect.
 It rides well, as if it’s riding on more rubber than the sidewall of the 195/40 R17 tyres actually gives you.

 The body’s low mass is kept well controlled most of the time, too.
 Roll is minimal, but the more committed you are the more it feels as though the inside wheels are going to come off the ground, rather than the chassis allow the body to roll, thanks to, what feels like, a high centre of gravity.